MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 After updating the platform-specific projects as shown above and recompiling the app with translated RESX files, updated translations will be available in each app.
 Here is a screenshot from the sample code translated into Simplified Chinese:

 ![](text-images/simple-example-hans.png "Cross-Platform UIs Translated to Simplified Chinese")

+For more information about UWP localization, see [UWP Localization](/windows/uwp/design/globalizing/globalizing-portal/).

 ## Localizing XAML